 Autry Outreach: Bringing Museum Discovery to the Classroom

 Autry Outreach programs bring together students, teachers, and museum professionals to learn about history in fun and engaging ways.
-For more information or to book Autry-in-Residence for your school, please contact email@example.com.
+Because of the special attention we provide to our outreach classrooms, space is limited.
+To learn more, please contact email@example.com

 Autry in Residence (Grades 3–5)

 An object-based history program